SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 1. To extend the SAP Cloud Application Programming Model service model with remote entities, open the file [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamService.cds) with the service models.

-2. Expose SAP Business ByDesign project data throughout the SAP Cloud Application Programming Model service model for principal propagation:
+2. Add a projection of the SAP Business ByDesign project to the service model for consumption in the Fiori Elements UI:
     ```javascript
     // -------------------------------------------------------------------------------
-    // Extend service PoetrySlamService by SAP Business ByDesign projects (principal propagation)
+    // Extend service PoetrySlamService by SAP Business ByDesign projects

-    using { byd_khproject as RemoteByDProject } from '../external/byd_khproject';
+    using {byd_khproject as RemoteByDProject} from '../external/byd_khproject';

     extend service PoetrySlamService with {
-        entity ByDProjects as projection on RemoteByDProject.ProjectCollection {
+        entity ByDProjects     as
+            projection on RemoteByDProject.ProjectCollection {
                 key ObjectID                       as ID,
                     ProjectID                      as projectID,
-            ResponsibleCostCentreID as costCenter,
-            ProjectTypeCode as typeCode,
                     ProjectTypeCodeText            as typeCodeText,
-            ProjectLifeCycleStatusCode as statusCode,
                     ProjectLifeCycleStatusCodeText as statusCodeText,
-            BlockingStatusCode as blockingStatusCode,
+                    ResponsibleCostCentreID        as costCenter,
                     PlannedStartDateTime           as startDateTime,
-            PlannedEndDateTime as endDateTime,
+                    PlannedEndDateTime             as endDateTime
-            ProjectSummaryTask as summaryTask : redirected to ByDProjectSummaryTasks,
-            Task as task : redirected to ByDProjectTasks
             }
-        entity ByDProjectSummaryTasks as projection on RemoteByDProject.ProjectSummaryTaskCollection {
-            key ObjectID as ID,
-            ParentObjectID as parentID,
-            ID as taskID,
-            ProjectName as projectName,
-            ResponsibleEmployeeID as responsibleEmployee,
-            ResponsibleEmployeeFormattedName as responsibleEmployeeName
-        }
-        entity ByDProjectTasks as projection on RemoteByDProject.TaskCollection {
-            key ObjectID as ID,
-            ParentObjectID as parentID,
-            TaskID as taskID,
-            TaskName as taskName,
-            PlannedDuration as duration,
-            ResponsibleEmployeeID as responsibleEmployee,
-            ResponsibleEmployeeFormattedName as responsibleEmployeeName
-        }
     };
     ```

-2. Enhance the service model of the service *PoetrySlamService* with an association to the remote project in SAP Business ByDesign:
+3. Enhance the service model of the service *PoetrySlamService* with virtual elements and an association to the remote project in SAP Business ByDesign.
+The virtual elements are calculated, non-persisted fields to pass on the name of the ERP system from the destination to the UI, and the visualization of actions.
     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled
-    entity PoetrySlams as select from poetrySlamManagerModel.PoetrySlams
-        mixin {
-            // SAP Business ByDesign projects: Mix-in of SAP Business ByDesign project data
-            toByDProject      : Association to RemoteByDProject.ProjectCollection
-                                    on toByDProject.ProjectID = $projection.projectID;
-        }
-    ```

-3. Enhance the service model of the service *PoetrySlamService* with virtual elements to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
-    ```javascript
-    // Poetry Slams (draft enabled)
-    @odata.draft.enabled
+    @Common.SemanticObject: 'poetryslams'
+    @Common.SemanticKey   : [ID]
     entity PoetrySlams as
-        select from poetrySlamManagerModel.PoetrySlams
+        select from poetrySlamManagerModel.PoetrySlams {
-        mixin {
-            // SAP Business ByDesign projects: Mix-in of SAP Business ByDesign project data
-            toByDProject : Association to RemoteByDProject.ProjectCollection
-                               on toByDProject.ProjectID = $projection.projectID;
-        }
-        into {
-            // Selects all fields of the PoetrySlams domain model,
+            // Selects all fields of the PoetrySlams domain model
             *,
-            maxVisitorsNumber - freeVisitorSeats as bookedSeats             : Integer  @title:      '{i18n>bookedSeats}',
+            maxVisitorsNumber - freeVisitorSeats as bookedSeats                  : Integer @title     : '{i18n>bookedSeats}',
             // Relevant for coloring of status in UI to show criticality
-            virtual null                         as statusCriticality       : Integer  @title:      '{i18n>statusCriticality}',
+            virtual null                         as statusCriticality            : Integer @title     : '{i18n>statusCriticality}',
-            virtual null                         as projectSystemName       : String   @title:      '{i18n>projectSystemName}'        @odata.Type: 'Edm.String',
+            virtual null                         as projectSystemName            : String  @title     : '{i18n>projectSystemName}'        @odata.Type: 'Edm.String',
             // SAP Business ByDesign projects: visibility of button "Create Project in SAP Business ByDesign"
-            virtual null                         as createByDProjectEnabled : Boolean  @title:      '{i18n>createByDProjectEnabled}'  @odata.Type: 'Edm.Boolean',
+            virtual null                         as createByDProjectEnabled      : Boolean @odata.Type: 'Edm.Boolean',
             virtual null                         as isByD                        : Boolean @odata.Type: 'Edm.Boolean',
-            toByDProject
+            // Projection of remote service data as required by the UI
+            toByDProject                                                         : Association to PoetrySlamService.ByDProjects on toByDProject.projectID = $self.projectID
     }
     ```

 4. Enhance the service model of the service *PoetrySlamService* with an action to create remote projects: